-To achieve coordination with different agencies, Provide effective coordination with different agencies through interlocal agreements, joint planning and service agreements, special legislation and joint meetings or work groups which are used to further intergovernmental coordination.
+Provide effective coordination with different agencies through interlocal agreements, joint planning and service agreements, special legislation and joint meetings or work groups.

-Special coordination emphasis shall be placed on maintaining effective lines of communication with county, regional and state agencies charged with setting levels-of-service and/or permitting requirements, and implementing initiating maintenance and capital improvement projects for public facilities located in and around Doral.
+Special coordination emphasis shall be placed on maintaining effective lines of communication with county, regional and state agencies charged with setting levels-of-service and/or permitting requirements, and implementing maintenance and capital improvement projects for public facilities located in and around Doral.

-The City Manager, or a designee, shall prepare and review the annual level-of-service monitoring report produced by in the adopted concurrency management system.
+The City Manager, or a designee, shall prepare and review the annual level-of-service monitoring report produced by the concurrency management system.
 The purpose of this report is to provide the affected entities with information in order to evaluate and coordinate level-of-service standards.